eezstreet/SWATEliteForce/README.md

   * Civilians may be Fearless.
 When they are Fearless, they do not scream when in the presence of a suspect.
   * SWAT are much more dangerous and less hesitant to shoot at suspects.
   * SWAT do not form "death funnels" in doors and instead will try to continue moving.
-  * SWAT will attempt to seek out cover when engaging suspects.
+  * SWAT will attempt to seek out cover when engaging suspects (only after clearing a room or when issued a COVER command)
   * SWAT can properly use the grenade launcher now.
-  * SWAT will no longer stare at uncompliant civilians or cuffed civilians/suspects.
+  * SWAT AI will ignore uncompliant civilians or cuffed civilians/suspects while there are active threats.
   * SWAT will no longer try to shoot through civilians or players when attacking their target.
   * SWAT will reload their weapons when ordered to fall in.
+  * SWAT do not become distracted by suspects/civilians when they are following you or going to a specific destination (with MOVE TO).
+They will shout at them (and/or attack), but continue moving.
   * SWAT will listen to and respond to sounds even when they have an enemy, so they have better situational awareness.
   * SWAT clears rooms quicker and drops a lightstick after clearing.
   * SWAT now turns at the same rate that suspects do (which is faster) and have higher field of vision.